 Reciprocal reading can be used throughout the school.
 The Fischer Family Trust states that it’s best for children who:

-- read quickly, but struggle with understanding;
+- can read but struggle to understand;

 If you want to use reciprocal reading as an intervention strategy, select children who have acquired decoding skills, but have poor understanding of text.
 Children who speak English as a second language also benefit, especially if they have a limited vocabulary and understanding of figurative language.